Paula Creamer: 2014–2016

-2017–2022
+2017–2024

 At one point at the 2017 season, Creamer missed the cut four times in five tournaments, including the U.S. Women's Open.
 She was forced to play in a qualifier to earn a spot in the Women's British Open, and did not make the initial 2017 Solheim Cup team.
 However, she was chosen as an alternate after the withdrawal of Jessica Korda due to an injury.
 Creamer won three of her four matches as the U.S. team retained the Cup.
 In September, at the Evian Championship, an injured left wrist caused her to withdraw.
 After another withdrawal, she underwent season-ending surgery.
 Creamer had one top-10 finish in 2017, a tie for seventh at the ShopRite LPGA Classic.
 She ended the year in 89th place on the LPGA Tour money list with under $150,000 in season earnings.

 In 2018, Creamer fell outside the top 100 in earnings, making about $71,000.
 Her highest finish of the season was 12th place at the Buick LPGA Shanghai, the last event in which she played.
 The following season, she improved to 91st on the money list with approximately $145,000 in earnings.
 Creamer had two top-10 results in 2019, with a tie for sixth at the Dow Great Lakes Bay Invitational her best finish.
 After skipping the entire 2020 season to heal wrist and thumb injuries, Creamer returned to play some events in 2021, making one cut in seven tournaments she competed in.
 She then took a break from tournament play for over a year due to maternity leave, returning in mid-2022.
 In her five tournaments played that year, she made two cuts.

-As of May 1, 2022, Creamer was 12th on the all-time LPGA career money list with earnings of $12,134,840.
+Creamer played in 13 tournaments in 2023, missing the cut in all but two of them.
+As of the end of the 2023 season, Creamer was 19th on the all-time LPGA career money list with earnings of $12,161,187.
+In 2024, she served as an assistant captain on the victorious U.S. Solheim Cup team.